AlbertoUAH/Castena/README.md

-# LLM Chatbot for Interacting with Spanish Podcasts
+# Castena: LLM Chatbot for Interacting with Spanish Podcasts

 ## Table of Contents
 - [Introduction](#introduction)